oracle-livelabs/oci-migration/ecc-hol/query/create-ecc-schema/create-ecc-schema.md

     ```

 3. If you choose option “y”, you are prompted for ECC user credentials to create the ECC schema.
 If you choose the option “n”, you are prompted to enter ECC database system user credentials to create the ECC user and later create the ECC schema.
-For this demo type **"n"**
+For this demo enter **"n"**

 4. When prompted provide the database system user details, mentioned below: